 Dandelions also help to support and protect the soil.
 Their roots help to loosen the soil, the plants protect it and within all of that, they create a healthy soil micro climate for earth worms.

 We love to eat dandelion in salads and after a long winter they are perfect for replenishing our energy with iron boosting tea.

-Dandelion is a powerhouse of nutrition.
-Its a rich source of beta-carotene (vitamin A), vitamin C, fiber, potassium, iron, calcium, magnesium, zinc, and phosphorus.
-It is also a source of B complex vitamins, trace minerals, organic sodium, and vitamin D AND dandelion has more protein than spinach!
+Dandelion is a nutritional powerhouse, containing high amounts of beta-carotene (vitamin A), vitamin C, fiber, potassium, iron, calcium, magnesium, zinc, and phosphorus.
+It’s also a source of B complex vitamins, trace minerals, organic sodium, and even vitamin D. Surprisingly, dandelion has more protein than spinach!

-Dandelion is also commonly used in detoxification formulas is well-known and effective natural diuretic.
-It also helps the body process hormones which can be helpful during adolescence and menopause.
-It can also assist with recovery from colds & flu and can even help relieve muscle tension.
+Dandelion is also commonly used in detoxification formulas and is a well-known and effective natural diuretic.
+It also helps the body process hormones, which can be helpful during adolescence and menopause.
+Additionally, it can assist with recovery from colds and flu and relieve muscle tension.
 Without a doubt, the dandelion is quite an exceptional plant.

-We take full advantage of the abundance of wild super foods like dandelion by infusing them into our skincare regime and consuming them.
-Local, wild, organic and nutritious – what’s not to love?
-The versatility of this plant is quite astounding and it is one of the best plants to get to know because of it’s wide spread availability.
-(Just be sure to harvest from areas that are chemical free).
+We can take full advantage of the abundance of wild superfoods like dandelion by incorporating them into our skincare regime and consuming them.
+This plant is not only local, wild, and organic, but also highly nutritious.
+Its versatility is quite astounding, and it’s one of the best plants to get to know because of its widespread availability (just make sure to harvest from clean, chemical-free areas).

 Have you ever taken the time to smell a dandelion?
 You really should if you haven’t.
 The leaves & blossoms have this gorgeous honey scent that really lifts the spirits.
 I highly recommend getting outside and harvesting dandelions, it’s a wonderful family friendly activity.